-Car tax, or Vehicle Excise Duty (VED) rates are based on either engine size or fuel type and CO2 emissions, depending on when the vehicle was registered.
+Car tax, or VED rates are based on either engine size or fuel type and CO2 emissions, depending on when the vehicle was registered.
 If your car was first registered before 1st March 2001, your car tax rate is based on the car's engine size - whether it is below or above 1,549cc.
 You will pay an annual fee of £230 if your car engine exceeds 1,549cc and £145 if your engine is below the cut-off size.

 In simple terms, the lower the car's emissions, the lower the vehicle tax band and the less you pay.
 There are two elements to tax rates, though.
 There's a main tax rate and a first year rate which can be more or less than the normal rate payable on new cars for the first 12 months of ownership.